 School lunches are provided on a 3 week rotation on a 6th month menu (October half term to Easter, and Easter to October half term) and fulfil nutritional requirements.
 There is a choice of main/vegetarian options each day (please let us know if your child requires a vegetarian option as the amounts of these are limited) with a choice of vegetables and dessert.
 Salad, bread and fruit juice/water are provided every day.
 The menu is available from Derbyshire County Council’s website where additional information may be found.
-Cheques for school dinners are made payable to Derbyshire County Council or parents can pay via the ParentPay app.
+School dinners are to be paid via the ParentPay app.

 School lunches are provided free by the government for all pupils in Reception, Year 1 and Year 2.
 For Key Stage 2 pupils (Years 3-6) they are currently charged at £2.20 per meal, or £11.00 a week.